Cloud-SPAN/cloud-admin-guide-2-managing-aws-instances/_episodes/02-instances-management-tasks.md

 aws_elasticIPs_allocate.sh            aws_instances_terminate.sh  csinstances_start.sh
 aws_elasticIPs_associate2instance.sh  aws_loginKeyPair_create.sh  csinstances_stop.sh
 aws_elasticIPs_deallocate.sh          aws_loginKeyPair_delete.sh
-aws_elasticIPs_disassociate.sh        colours_functions.sh
+aws_elasticIPs_disassociate.sh        colours_msg_functions.sh
 ~~~
 {: .output}

 The four scripts `csinstances_*.sh` (on the right) are to be run by the **user of the Scripts**, the person in charge of creating, stopping, starting and deleting AWS instances for a workshop/course.
 The scripts `aws_*.sh` are invoked by the scripts `csinstances_create.sh` or `csinstances_delete.sh` to either create or delete the corresponding domain names, IP addresses, and login keys.
-The script `colour_functions.sh` provides (is "sourced" by) the other scripts with text colouring functions for the results of the other scripts to be easier to read.
+The file `colours_msg_functions.sh` provides (is "sourced" by) the other scripts with text colouring and message functions for the results of the other scripts to be easier to read.

 ### Configuring the directory structure